josephsamela/colorize-tabs/README.md

 ## Browser Support?

-Currently Firefox is the only browser with theme API support. [link](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API/theme#Browser_compatibility)
+Currently Firefox is the only browser with theme API support. [link](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API/theme#Browser_compatibility) Hopefully other browsers will provide these APIs in future releases!

 ![chrome](images/compatibility.PNG)